A yard rake and fall leaves in front of a blue storage shed

 Garden Hose:

-Garden hoses are tricky because they are easily forgotten and can quickly become damaged when left out in poor conditions.
-Also, left-out hoses can be run over by mowers or children playing, causing the hose to kink or tear.
-To prevent this, remove the hose from the faucet and drain the hose of all water.
-After that, rinse the exterior so dirt and debris cannot dry on the skin and cause cracking.
-Then, coil up the hose neatly and place it on a flat surface or a hose reel inside.
-Keep it stored in a dry place until spring.
+Garden hoses are tricky because they are easily forgotten and can quickly become damaged when left outdoor in poor conditions.
+They can also be accidentally run over by lawnmowers or mishandled during playtime, leading to creases, cracks, or tears.
+To ensure your hose lasts, start by disconnecting it from the faucet and draining out all the water.
+Rinse the exterior to remove dirt, as leftover debris might dry out and cause cracks.
+Coil the hose neatly and store it on a flat surface, or use a hose reel indoors.
+Make sure to keep it in a dry location until spring.

 Digital Water Timers:

-Debris or sediments commonly found in most home water systems can build up in your timer and cause mechanical issues.
+Debris or sediment commonly found in most home water systems can build up inside your timer, leading to mechanical issues.
 So, remove the timer from the faucet, and activate the ‘Manual’ mode on your Melnor device by pressing the ‘Manual’ button.
 Then, open each zone and spray water through the valves and faucet connection to flush out any built-up sediments or debris.
 Also, check that the filter washer is clear.
-If you notice any dirt, make sure to spray it off with water as well.
+If you notice any dirt, make sure to spray it off with water.

 Most digital water timers, like the ones made by Melnor®, use batteries, and when left out in colder temperatures, the batteries will die.
-At the end of the season or when there is frost in the forecast, remove your timer from the faucet and remove the batteries.
+At the end of the season or when frost is forecast, remove your timer from the faucet and remove the batteries.
 Batteries typically last one season, so if you used your timer frequently, it’s smart to scrap the old ones anyway.

-Finally, let your timer air out and store the timer indoors, away from the freezing temperatures, in a dry place.
+Finally, let your timer air out, then store it indoors, away from freezing temperatures, in a dry place.

 Note: How to Reset your Timer

 Aggressive transportation of the water timer can cause the valves to open if they were shut in the process of bringing it inside.
-So, when the cold weather passes and you go to re-attach it to the faucet, follow the below steps to reset your water timers’ valves.
+When the cold weather passes, and you need to reattach it to the faucet, follow the steps below to reset your water timer valves.

 Hydrologic Advanced Digital Water Timer